 Responsive web interface, decent feature set

 The Orbi CBK40 shares the same Netgear Genie web interface as other Netgear routers.
-It’s not one of my favorites due to the bloated amount of menus and sub-menus.
+It’s not one of my favorites due to the excessive amount of menus and sub-menus.
 However, the interface is now responsive, much better than those used in Netgear routers released a few years back.

 The Orbi CBK40 also shares a similar set of features to other Netgear routers.
 You’ll find all standard router settings and can also set up the CBR40 as a VPN server.